Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab2.md

 # Report

 Prepare a lab report that includes all of your data.
+The report should be in PDF form, and s

 For the free oscillation experiment, plot $\theta$ and $\omega$ against time, and plot the quantity $U$ (calculated in Capstone) against $\theta$.
 You may include multiple sets of data if you collected more than one.